 We stayed about fifteen minutes away from New Galloway, in our forest cottage.
 Telephone signals are almost non-existent there, so every couple of days I made a trip into New Galloway to use the CatStrand’s wi-fi, offered freely to locals and visitors.

 The CatStrand is set in a bright, airy building, which used to house the local primary school and is named after the small stream running underneath.
 After a six-year fundraising and renovation process, the 1743 building re-opened as the CatStrand in 2007.
-Now it offers a lively programme of activities, including film nights, a youth arts programme (a group of youngsters were learning about film-making while I was there), gigs from touring musicians and theatre shows in the performance space, and the Scottish Alternative Games (not to be missed – I’ll be posting about the Games soon).
+Now it offers a lively programme of activities, including film nights, a youth arts programme (a group of youngsters were learning about film-making while I was there), gigs from touring musicians and theatre shows in the performance space, and the Scottish Alternative Games, which you can read about here.